Toolbox Reference#

 cache has_key gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

-Checks if an archive with provided key exists in cache.
-Command passes if key is found in the cache, otherwise it fails.
+Checks if an archive with the provided key exists in the cache.
+This command passes if the key is found in the cache, otherwise it fails.

 cache list#